 Once a pain management doctor diagnoses your pain, he or she can find the therapy that works best for you based on their specialized training and the latest research.
 In fact, pain management doctors often conduct their own trials and studies on patients who haven’t responded to conventional treatments.

 Pain doctors often use a wide range of nonsurgical, interventional treatments – along with complementary therapies – as a way of reducing the amount of medication you need to take or to avoid the need for surgery.
 These may include massage, a weight loss regimen, acupuncture, exercise, yoga, meditation, physical therapy, dietary changes, or chiropractic care.

 They may also prescribe pain-killing medications such as nonsteroidal anti-inflammatory drugs (NSAIDs), muscle relaxants, or antidepressants.
 Depending on the severity of your specific condition, they may also recommend epidural steroid injections, nerve blocks, joint injections, radiofrequency ablation, spinal cord stimulation, or neuromodulation.
 If none of these methods are effective in alleviating your pain, surgery may be an option of last resort.

 In any case, your pain management doctor will coordinate treatment between multiple doctors and healthcare professionals.
 In addition, he or she will continue ongoing care for any physical or mental concerns you may have.
 In that role, your pain management doctor acts as an advocate dedicated to relieving your symptoms.

-To learn more about how a board-certified pain management doctor can help you overcome your pain issues, talk to the experts at Pain Specialists of Austin.
+To learn more about how a pain management doctor can help you overcome your pain issues, talk to the experts at Pain Specialists of Austin and Central Texas Pain Center.
 We help patients like you every day.
-Get the discussion started by calling (855) 876-7246 for an appointment today.
-We have 10 convenient locations in and around the Austin, Texas, area.
-You can also request an appointment online.
+Get the discussion started by calling (855) 876-7246 for an appointment today or request an appointment online.